Staying Safe Online

 What are YOL!s concerns with social media?

-Another problem is how what is posted by others can affect people’s behaviour and feelings.
+Another problem is how what is posted by others can change people’s behaviour and feelings.
 There can be issues around cyber-bullying with deliberate negative comments and actions that are meant to upset someone.
-Someone with low self-esteem can see lots of pictures of a ‘perfect body’ and other things which shows others ‘doing well’ and make them feel worse about themselves.
-Other issues with this included what influencers say and do.
-There have been physical fights over trying to get celebrity endorsed products and an increase in negative behaviour based on the views shared by influencers.
+Someone with low self-esteem can see lots of pictures of a ‘perfect body’ and other things which shows others as ‘doing well’ and make them feel worse about themselves.

-With more young people being online it can mean for those young people that are struggling in ‘real life’ do not get a break.
+With more young people being online it can mean those young people that are struggling in ‘real life’ do not get a break.
 People can continue to make life difficult online as well as in person and this is, again, something most parents have not had to experience and if they did it was most likely not while growing up.

 Fake news is now quite easy to create if you know what you are doing.
 Photoshop and coding make this really quick to do as well and things can look quite convincing.
+This leaves young people not knowing exactly who to trust, if they choose to trust anyone at all.

 Tips for Staying Safe